 - 11.5.3.1 The Clout Round consists of 36 arrows shot from the following distances:

-- 165 meters for Men Recurve;
+- 165m for Men Recurve;

-- 125 meters for Women Recurve;
+- 125m for Women Recurve;

-- 185 meters for Men Compound;
+- 185m for Men Compound;

-- 165 meters for Women Compound.
+- 165m for Women Compound.

 - 11.5.3.2 Shooting will be from one direction only.

 - 11.5.3.3 Six sighter arrows (two ends of three arrows) are permitted preceding the commencement of shooting.
 These shall be shot under the control of a Director of Shooting and shall not be scored.

-11.5.4 VENUE EQUIPMENT (Clout)
+11.5.4 VENUE EQUIPMENT (CLOUT)

-- 11.5.4.1 The Clout target shall be circular, 15 meters in diameter and shall be divided into five concentric scoring zones arranged from the center outwards and each measuring 1.5 meters in width.
-Each dividing line shall be entirely within the higher scoring zone. - 11.5.4.2 The Clout target may be marked out on the ground, or the scoring lines may be determined by a steel tape or non-stretch cord marked off at the dividing lines. - 11.5.4.3 The center of the Clout target shall be marked by a brightly collared distinctive triangular flag: the CLOUT.
+11.5.4.1 The Clout target shall be circular, 15m in diameter and shall be divided into five concentric scoring zones arranged from the

+- centre outwards and each measuring 1.5m in width.
+Each dividing line shall be entirely within the higher scoring zone. - 11.5.4.2 The Clout target may be marked out on the ground, or the scoring lines may be determined by a steel tape or non-stretch cord marked off at the dividing lines. - 11.5.4.3 The centre of the Clout target shall be marked by a brightly collared distinctive triangular flag: the Clout.
 This flag shall not measure more than 80cm in length and 30cm in width.
-The flag to be affixed to a round pole of soft wood, firmly fixed vertically in the ground, so that the lower edge of the flag shall not be more than 50cm from the ground.

-11.5.4.4 The values of each scoring zone of the Clout target from the center outwards, Are: 5 - 4 - 3 - 2 - 1 see athletes equipment described in chapters 7.3 and 9.3 as applicable
+The flag to be affixed to a round pole of soft wood, firmly fixed vertically in the ground, so that the lower edge of the flag shall not be more than 50cm from the ground. - 11.5.4.4 The values of each scoring zone of the Clout target from the centre outwards, are: 5 4 3 2 1.

-11.5.5 ATHLETES' EQUIPMENT (Clout)
+11.5.5 ATHLETES' EQUIPMENT (CLOUT)